nextgenthemes/advanced-responsive-video-embedder/README.txt

 	<li>Detailed description of options in-place.</li>
 	<li>Custom aspect ratio</li>
 </ul>

 <blockquote>

 <h3>Additional Features with the Pro Addon</h3>

 <p>This plugin is financed by the awesome buyers of the <a href="https://nextgenthemes.com/plugins/advanced-responsive-video-embedder-pro/#purchase">Pro Addon</a>.
-The development and support of this plugins has become a almost full time job for me so I hope you understand that I can not make all features gratis and that you <a href="https://nextgenthemes.com/plugins/advanced-responsive-video-embedder-pro/#purchase">purchase it</a> to support the develoment and support.</p>
+The development and support of this plugins has become a almost full time job for me so I hope you understand that I can not make all features gratis and that you <a href="https://nextgenthemes.com/plugins/advanced-responsive-video-embedder-pro/#purchase">purchase it</a> to support the develoment.</p>

 <ul class="list-checked">
 	<li><strong>Feel good about yourself</strong><br>